SpiritIT/timezonecomplete/README.md

 ## Difference with timezone-js, Moment.js and other Date libraries

 Other libraries are great, we had different requirements.
 The main thing for us was that calculations should be stable and predictable, especially around DST change moments.
-It should handle non-existing local times (during DST changes) in a predictable way.
 Above all, it should give the same answers across platforms.
 At the time we started this, none of the other libraries showed this level of predictability.

 * Consistent behaviour across platforms and with different TZ environment variable settings
 * Correct time zone conversions back and forth
 * Correct Daylight Saving Time handling with predictable behavior for non-existing hours during DST changes
 * Feature-rich:
-  * DateTime class with or without time zone
+  * **DateTime** class with or without time zone
-  * Durations with units
+  * **Durations** with units
-  * Calculating with dates and durations across time zones
+  * **Calculating** with dates and durations across time zones
-  * Periods with regular UTC or regular local time repetition
+  * **Periods** with regular UTC or regular local time repetition
-  * Utility functions for determining leap years, determining the last Monday of the month etc.
+  * **Utility functions** for determining leap years, determining the last Monday of the month etc.
   * Ability to use with Node.JS as well as in a browser (CommonJS, AMD)
 * Good test coverage
 * Under active development by a company who have an interest in keeping it up to date